nikolay-borzov/torrent-clean/README.md

 [style-guide-image]: https://img.shields.io/badge/code_style-standard-brightgreen.svg
 [style-guide-url]: https://standardjs.com

-CLI utility deletes files not listed in selected torrent.
+CLI utility deletes files not listed in the selected torrent.
 Useful when torrent is updated and some files have been removed.

 ## Install